 Experience & Events

 Prague has loads of activities on offer during the summer and, unlike many UK festivals, you won’t be plagued by wind, rain and mud.
-There’s the Prague Fringe Festival, which imitates its Edinburgh sister in June, and the Czech Beer Festival (one of Urban Travel Blog’s top festivals for 2010!) and Dance Prague in May.
-If you get your kicks from the silver screen, head to the city in January when the Prague Short Film Festival is on.
-You can even apply to enter your own.
-If you’re more interested in putting pen to paper, go in early June for the twentieth Prague Writers’ Festival.
-There’s also the Prague Food Festival, if you’re voyaging for victuals.
+There’s the Prague Fringe Festival, which imitates its Edinburgh sister in June, and both the Czech Beer Festival and Prague Food Festival every May – great if you need fattening up a little bit.
+Those that get their kicks from the silver screen should head to the city in January when the Prague Short Film Festival is on.
+You can even apply to enter your own film.
+If you’re more interested in putting pen to paper then come over in June for the Prague Writers’ Festival.

-The more active might prefer to try their hand at Aquazorbing at the Aquapalace.
+Meanwhile cool activities to try your hand at might include at Aquazorbing at the Aquapalace.
 It involves rolling around a swimming pool in a giant ball, which will make a good pub story when you get back home.
-The freezing winters also make skiing an potential activity.
+The freezing winters also make skiing a potential day activity during the season.
 Head to the Jizerské Hory range, an hour’s drive from Prague, when the snow settles.
+You could easily combine this with a trip to one of the most romantic Central European Christmas markets around.

 If you want your holiday with a side helping of servants, try The Golden Well Hotel, where you can have your luggage unpacked and your aromatic oil bath run for you, as well as an in-room massage.
 Guests also have access to Holy Roman Emperor Rudolf II’s private entrance into the castle gardens.
 If only home was this good!
 If your love of history extends to the boudoir, try the Sax Hotel.
 The 14th century building has rooms decorated in fifties, sixties and seventies themes.
 Choose your favourite decade and step in!
-For a more wallet friendly stay head to Hotel Clementin, which is noticeable for being housed in Prague’s narrowest building.
-For a high class hostel try Miss Sophie’s with its designer dorms.
+For a more wallet friendly stay head to Hotel Clementin, which is noticeable for being housed in Prague’s narrowest building, or to the Hotel Jurys Inn Prague, a modern edifice which offers comfortable stays with all the mod-cons just 20 minutes walk from the Old Town Square.
+Flashpackers looking for a high class hostel might try Miss Sophie’s with its designer dorms.
 It’s chic but still cheap.
-Alternatively take a look at Oh Prague’s website.

 Czech food is a tempting mix of the meaty and the carb-laden, but not very vegetarian friendly!
 For authentic Czech fare head to Botel Admiral, an old boat moored on the banks of the Vltava.
 Try the delicious old-Bohemian-style roast goose.
 It’s a guaranteed foodgasm, as is the fare at U Pinkasů.
 Established in 1843, it was the first place to serve Pilsner, and still prides itself on its wide range of brews.
 And don’t miss the Czech honey cake.
 Vegetarians may find it more of a mission to find good food in Prague, but definitely not impossible.
 Maitrea is a vegetarian joint lovingly designed with feng shui principles in mind.
 The restaurant, with its soothing fountains and cream decor, envelops you in a sense of calm.
 And importantly the food will leave you wanting a second portion, too.

 You can fly cheaply to Prague with low cost airlines easyJet, Jet2 and Ryanair, from a variety of UK and Irish cities, such as London, Edinburgh and Dublin.
-If money’s more plentiful you can choose from British Airways, Czech Airlines, or KLM.
-From continental Europe you can travel cheaply by bus or train, with the overnighter to Krakow a staple on the backpacker route.
+If money’s more plentiful you can choose from British Airways, Czech Airlines or KLM.
+If you fancy a lift from Vaclav Havel Airport you can reserve a transfer into town with Book Taxi Prague.
+From continental Europe, instead of flying, you can arrive cheaply by bus or train, with the overnighter to Krakow a staple on the backpacker route.
+If you are heading to Krakow and have a bit more time, then check out our Olomouc travel guide… it’s a beautiful Czech town en route to Poland.

 The Czech Tourism website which offers a comprehensive – albeit sanitised – guide to Prague.
 For the unofficial stamp of approval take a look at Empty Nest Expat, an expat American’s blog on life in the Czech capital.
 For hip tips and local secrets look no further than Spotted by Locals Prague blog.